jiken920/datadog/README.md

 ## Log Analyzer Utility

 Utility for analyzing logs.
-To build it, download the source and compile it into a single JAR by running:
+To build it, clone this repo and build the executable JAR by running:
 ```
 mvn clean package
 ```